ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

    $ ansible all -a "/bin/echo hello"

 Congratulations!
-You've just contacted your nodes with Ansible.
-It's soon going to be time to: read about some more real-world cases in :ref:`intro_adhoc`, explore what you can do with different modules, and to learn about the Ansible :ref:`working_with_playbooks` language.
+You have contacted your nodes with Ansible.
+You have a fully working infrastructure.
+Next you can read about more real-world cases in :ref:`intro_adhoc`, explore what you can do with different modules, or read about the Ansible :ref:`working_with_playbooks` language.
 Ansible is not just about running commands, it also has powerful configuration management and deployment features.
-There's more to explore, but you already have a fully working infrastructure!

 Tips